JoeMukherjee/tagore-speaks/README.md

 ## 🤝 Contributing

-We welcome contributions to this project!
+I welcome contributions to this project!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## 📜 License